PapaIL/WindowsMosquittoFiles/README.md

    Run the Mosquitto installation .exe file the FIRST time.
- You can use mosquitto-1.4.15a-install-win32.exe from this repository OR
-       from mosquitto.org/download/
-download the latest Mosquitto binary installation for Windows Vista up.
+ You can use mosquitto-1.4.15a-install-win32.exe from this repository OR download the latest Mosquitto binary installation for Windows Vista up
+           from mosquitto.org/download/.

 Using the installation .exe, install Mosquitto in the default directory, C:\Program Files (x86)\mosquitto
     & also install mosquitto as a service.